 A request for an exception to these rules must be made in writing by the chairperson and approved by the College of Education Associate Dean for Academic Programs.
 For committee members outside of the University of Illinois at Urbana-Champaign, a letter of justification and a curriculum vitae must be submitted by the adviser to the College of Education Associate Dean for Academic Programs.
-In appointing the committee, the student or adviser submits committee member information to the Academic and Instructional Services Office for completion of the Request for Appointment of Master's Thesis Examination Committee form.
-This form requires the departmental chair/head's review and approval and must be forwarded to the Student Academic Affairs Office at least four weeks before the examination.

 After the committee is appointed, the oral examination takes place.
 The student does not have to be registered to take the oral examination.
-The adviser obtains the Certificate of Result of Thesis Examination for the Master's Degree, a minimum of three original copies of the Certificate of Committee Approval (one for the department, one for the Graduate College, and one for the student) and a Supplemental Grade Report form from the department before the examination and returns them immediately after the examination.
-All appointed committee members' signatures are required on the Certificate of Result of Thesis Examination for the Master's Degree and the Certificates of Committee Approval; signatories must sign for themselves.
+The adviser obtains the Master's Examination Result form, Thesis/Dissertation Approval form, and a Supplemental Grade Report form from the Academic and Instructional Services Office before the examination and returns them immediately after the examination.
+All appointed committee members' signatures are required on the Master's Examination Result form, and the Thesis/Dissertation Approval form; signatories must sign for themselves.
 Committee members have the right to review the final copy of the thesis before signing both certificates.